 “A timid girl but very kind and sweet.
-Well, one day when we were eating lunch, Liliana asked Vera a question.”
-My great-grandmother laughed a little then continues, “Vera looked so worried when my sister asked her who made the tea, Vera said she did and asked if there was anything wrong.”
+Well, one day, when we were eating lunch, Liliana asked Vera a question,” my great-grandmother laughed a little then continues, “Vera looked so worried when my sister asked her who made the tea, Vera said she did and asked if there was anything wrong.”

 “No, no!
 The tea was delicious!
 The same with the finger sandwiches!
-Thank you, Vera!”
-A smile came across my great-grandmother’s face as she remembers everything like it just happened yesterday, “when Liliana said that, Vera’s face turned red as she kept saying thank you.”
+Thank you, Vera!” a smile came across my great-grandmother’s face as she remembers everything like it just happened yesterday, “When Liliana said that, Vera’s face turned red as she kept saying thank you.”

 “My sister then asked her to join us for lunch, and if our mother said anything that Liliana would take the blame.
-Day after day Liliana and Vera grew close.
+Day after day, Liliana and Vera grew close.
 Whenever we played hide and seek, they would always hide in the same place together giggling, it was easy to find them.
 I remember the night when they kissed, I wasn’t there, but I saw them from my room.”

 “It was like magic words coming from my sister’s lips.
 The moon was brighter.
 The wind was blowing slower like time was stopping.
-I couldn’t read Vera’s lips, but she jumped up wrapping her arms around my sister placing a kiss on her lips this time.
+I couldn’t read Vera’s lips, but she jumped up, wrapping her arms around my sister and placing a kiss on her lips this time.
 They laughed and blushed as they sat under the willow tree holding hands, they were so happy.”

 “Liliana was away that day.
 I, my mother, Vera, and a few other workers were home.
-Vera was in the kitchen making food.
+Vera was in the kitchen, making food.
 The day was sunny, so I asked her to join me for lunch she was happy to… I blame myself for her death…”

 “You are ill!
 You are disgusting!
 And for you to make my daughter sick as well?!
 I will have you sent away to be never seen again!
 My daughter doesn’t love you!”

 “Liliana loves me, and I love her!
-She doesn’t care that I’m poor, she doesn’t care that I’m a woman!
-We love each other damn it!”
+She doesn’t care that I’m poor!
+She doesn’t care that I’m a woman!
+We love each other, damn it!”

 “When my mother realized what she did, she ran out of the kitchen yelling for help saying that there was an accident… Liliana’s face when she was told of what happened to Vera… She was a broken girl.
-Her heart was shattered into pieces… Our mother told everyone that Vera fell and the meat cleaver fell with her, how anyone believed it is beyond me!
+Her heart was shattered into pieces… Our mother told everyone that Vera fell, and the meat cleaver fell with her, how anyone believed it is beyond me…!
 But it felt like Liliana knew it wasn’t true either.”

-“Before Vera’s ashes were cold my mother arranged a marriage for my sister.
+“Before Vera’s ashes were cold, my mother arranged a marriage for my sister.
 Liliana was furious!
 She didn’t want to marry anyone!
-Her true love was gone, and she didn’t love the man our mother was forcing her to marry… but she didn’t have a say.
+Her true love was gone, and she didn’t love the man our mother was forcing her to marry…!
+But she didn’t have a say.
 On her wedding day, my sister looked at me her veil was over her face, but I saw that she was crying, she put both hands on my shoulders telling me never to marry someone I don’t love.”

-“I… still… love… you… Vera… I… will… always… love… you…” My great-grandmother looked out the window as it started to rain.
+“I… still… love… you… Vera… I… will… always… love… you…” my great-grandmother stared out the window as it began to rain.

-“I’m ready Vera… I’ll tell Liliana hello for you.”
+“I’m ready, Vera… I’ll tell Liliana hello for you.”
 Looking back at her, she closes her eyes, and her hand fell out of mine.
-There came the sounds of someone walking out of the room and down the hall when I went looking there wasn’t anyone in the now quiet home.
+There came the sounds of someone walking out of the room and down the hall.
+When I went looking, there wasn’t anyone in the now quiet home.